 For I do not want you to be unaware, brothers, that our fathers were all under the cloud, and all passed through the sea, and all were baptized into Moses in the cloud and in the sea, and all ate the same spiritual food, and all drank the same spiritual drink.
 For they drank from the spiritual Rock that followed them, and the Rock was Christ.
 Nevertheless, with most of them God was not pleased, for they were overthrown in the wilderness.
 Now these things took place as examples [τύπος] for us, that we might not desire evil as they did.1 Corinthians 10:1-6

 Now over the course of centuries, man has analyzed the symbolic meaning of works understood to be fictional.
 Modern theologians who advocate a remez interpretation tend to dislike the term allegory in scripture because of its current status as a method of analyzing fiction.
-Even among the old church fathers we already see sentiments that ‘you can’t take Genesis literally because it is allegorical.’
-The rabbis, however, understood human history to be a story written by God, and therefore actual historical events could have symbolic value.
+Even among the old Christian Church Fathers we already see sentiments that ‘you can’t take Genesis literally because it is allegorical,’ and Jewish luminaries from Maimonides to Rashi have used the mantra “the Bible uses the language of men” to declare parts of it literally untrue.
+The rabbis in general, however, understood human history to be a story written by God, and therefore actual historical events could have symbolic value.
 Modern Christian theologians tend to use the term “types” and “typology” to describe the symbolic value of scripture.
-Now currently seminaries, even evangelical, conservative ones, tend to teach students to avoid typological analysis, favoring the method of original authorial intent.
+Now current Christian seminaries, even evangelical, conservative ones, tend to teach students to avoid typological analysis, favoring the method of original authorial intent.
 The reason for this is because typology has been used by many a nut job to derive all sorts of crazy meanings from scripture.
-However, we do have to accept that typology was actually the primary method for finding Christ in scripture used by the apostles.
+However, we do have to accept that typology was actually the primary method for finding the Messiah in scripture used by the apostles.
 So, while I should maintain humility and understand that whatever gifts I think I may have received, there is no verse in scripture labelling me as a prophet that everyone should listen to.
-However, in terms of personal thinking, local preaching, and daily teaching, giving consideration of typological meanings adds much richness to understanding scripture.
+However, in terms of personal thinking, giving consideration of typological meanings adds much richness to understanding scripture.

 To give one a sense of familiarity, let’s return to the story of David and Goliath (1 Samuel 17).
 Notice that Saul offers David his armor of bronze, and Goliath has fearsome weapons and armor of bronze.
 Now bronze was the metal from which weapons and armor were made in the ancient world, and symbolically represent righteous deeds and good works.
 David tells Saul that the armor is too heavy for him, that he cannot bear the weight of it.
 Basically, he cannot do enough good deeds to get the job done.
 Instead, David picks five smooth stones to fight his enemy.
 Now when little details like this crop up, it leads me to look for some sort of deeper meaning.
 The author is writing a famous epic story to be passed down for generations.
 Why does he take the time to mention five smooth stones?
 Why not just say he used a sling?
 Well, five is the number of man.
 We have five limbs including our head.
 We have five digits on each limb.
 We have five senses.
 We have five openings on our heads.
 The five-pointed star (pentagram) is associated with the divinity of man (stars have their own symbolic meaning), and the inverted pentagram means to theosophists the descent of man from the divine, which interestingly has been picked up by Satanists as their symbol.
 Keeping this in mind, we look to the stones.
-Christ is the stepping stone, the rock of offense, the cornerstone, the stumbling stone.
+The Messish is the stepping stone, the rock of offense, the cornerstone, the stumbling stone.
 Moses split the rock, and water came out.
 Now how do stones become smooth?
 Water smooths them.
-Water represents baptism.
+Water represents baptism, a kind of mikveh.
 We need water to survive and be clean, but it also isolates us and drowns us.
 Israel made it through the waters of the Red Sea (a type of baptism), where Pharaoh and his army drowned.
 Baptism is our experience in this life, the descent into the abyss that we endure for life and purification.
-So, with the baptized Christ in all his members, senses, digits, David defeats Goliath, who was relying on weapons and armor of bronze (personal righteousness, good deeds).
-So, the story can be seen as an allegorical or typological story about how faith trumps works.
+So, with the baptized Messiah in all his members, senses, digits, David defeats Goliath, who was relying on weapons and armor of bronze (personal righteousness, good deeds).

 Typological understandings can also be used to resolve scriptural stories that appear contradictory.
 For instance, several times in scripture the Israelites are commanded to kill every last man, woman, and child of an enemy group.
 In the case of Saul, his failure to do so was actually the straw that broke the camel’s back concerning his status as God’s anointed.
 Are we to use the superficial moral value of these stories to determine how we should wage war?
 Do these stories even indicate that there is such thing as a just war today?
 Yet at other times, I can think of at least one, Israelites are told to kill all the men, but keep the children and the virgin girls for themselves.
 Again, is this a proper example of how we should wage war today?
 However, if we look at these stories typologically, we see two important principles in our daily lives that have nothing to do with how armies should wage war, but speak much about how we should wage war in our lives.
 The first stories (total annihilation) speak about how we should wage war against evil and sin in a general sense.
 Israel represents good, the enemy people represent evil.
 So, if you are trying to quit smoking, you don’t get rid of all your cigarettes except one lucky pack for emergencies.
 You get rid of every last trace of them, including all coupons, cigarette advertisements, etc. If you are fighting against pornography, you don’t delete your movie collection but keep one magazine under your bed for those times when you’re really horny.
 You get rid of everything, get a program to block websites, get an accountability partner, all that.
 Total unconditional war.
 Total annihilation of sin.
 However, the second type of story speaks more specifically about fighting against the world.
 It is not so much good against evil but the godly against the worldly.
 When separating oneself from this Godless world, one must often discriminate.
 Take for example music.
 In Islam and certain strains of Christianity, music is entirely forbidden or limited to an acapella, or hymns, or simple drum beats, etc. Often this type of limitation is entirely too restrictive.
 More prudent would be to get rid of the death metal and godless pop, but there are many forms of music, even secular songs, that are at least harmless.
 I will always the remember the day that I received the Holy Spirit in a nearly miraculous event that occurred while Seal’s “Don’t Cry Tonight” came on the radio.
 When we live in the world, we are to get rid of the harmful, but that which is pure and unsullied, the virgin girls, we keep and incorporate into our lives.